 Considering the polytechnics’ goal of producing a workforce with technical skills, this is particularly troubling.

-5. Regular Strikes and Unrest
+- Frequent Strikes and Unrest

 Staff strikes, frequently sparked by inadequate funding and unfavorable working conditions, cause disruptions to academic schedules.

 This decreases the effectiveness of the training pupils receive in addition to lengthening their time in school.
-The quality of graduates and their readiness for the workforce are impacted by the frequent disruptions.

-1. Addressing the HND-BSc Divide
+- 1. Eliminate the HND-BSc Divide

-2. Better Funding
+- 2. Increased Funding

-3. Better Industry Collaboration
+- 3. Industry Collaboration

-4. Curriculum Remodel
+- 4. Curriculum Update

 Conclusion